 Hong Kong Tax Resident Status

-Those who would like to become tax residents of Hong Kong must fulfill certain criteria before they may do so.
-There are several benefits that come with being a Hong Kong tax resident, therefore, it is important for those who can to do so.
+Those who would like to become tax residents of Hong Kong must fulfil certain criteria before they may do so.
+Several benefits come with being a Hong Kong tax resident, therefore, it is important for those who can do so.

 Individuals who are tax residents of Hong Kong are also allowed to claim one or more benefits which non-residents are denied.
 Some of these benefits which may be received by Hong Kong tax residents include certain full or partial tax exemptions of taxation on income as well as certain unilateral income exemptions according to Hong Kong tax laws.

-The following are the requirements for the status of Hong Kong tax resident:
+The following are the requirements for the status of a Hong Kong tax resident:

-• Individual who ordinarily resides in Hong Kong
+• An individual who ordinarily resides in Hong Kong

-• Individual who stays in Hong Kong for more than 180 days during a year of assessment or for more than 300 days in two consecutive years of assessment, one of which is the relevant year of assessment
+• Individuals who stay in Hong Kong for more than 180 days during a year of assessment or for more than 300 days in two consecutive years of assessment, one of which is the relevant year of assessment

 • Company, partnership, trust, or body of persons incorporated or constituted in Hong Kong;